Necklace: Timeline of non-classical European necklaces

 1700–1800: Portrait pendants were still worn, and in extravagantly jeweled settings.
 The newly wealthy bourgeoisie delighted in jewellery, and the new imitation stones and imitation gold allowed them more access to the necklaces of the time.
 In the early part of the century, the dominant styles were a velvet ribbon with suspended pendants and the rivière necklace, a single row of large precious stones.
 By mid-century colorful, whimsical necklaces made of real and imitation gems were popular, and the end of the century saw a neo-Classical resurgence.
 In the Age of Enlightenment gowns often featured a neck ruffle which women accented with neck ribbons rather than traditional necklaces, but some women did wear chokers inlaid with rubies and diamonds.
 Seed pearls were introduced to the United States during the Federalist Era, leading to an increase in lacy pearl necklaces.

 1800–1870: The low necklines of the court gowns fashionable at this time led to the use of large necklaces set with precious jewels.
 In Napoleon's court that ancient Greek style was fashionable, and women wore strands of pearls or gold chains with cameos and jewels.
 In the Romantic period necklaces were extravagant: it was fashionable to wear a tight, gem-encrusted collar with matching jewel pendants attached and rosettes of gems with pearl borders.
 It was also common to wear jeweled brooches attached to neck ribbons.
-Some necklaces were opulent in that they were made to be dismantled and reconfigured into a shorter necklace, brooches, and a bracelet.
+Some necklaces were made to be dismantled and reconfigured into a shorter necklace, brooches, and a bracelet.
 Highly embellished Gothic style necklaces from England reflected the crenelations, vertical lines and high relief of the cathedrals.
 Empress Eugénie popularised bare décolletage with multiple necklaces on the throat, shoulders, and bosom.
 There was also an interest in antiquity; mosaic jewellery and Roman and Greek necklaces were reproduced.
 Machine-made jewellery and electroplating allowed for an influx of inexpensive imitation necklaces.

 1870–1910: The Edwardian era saw a resurgence of pearl necklaces, in addition to a dog-collar style of necklace made of gold or platinum with inset diamonds, emeralds, or rubies.
 The Art Nouveau movement inspired symbolic, abstract designs with natural and animal motifs.
-The materials used - glass, porcelain, bronze, ivory, mother of pearl, horn, and enamel - were not used for their value, but for their appearance.
+The materials used – glass, porcelain, bronze, ivory, mother of pearl, horn, and enamel – were not used for their value, but for their appearance.

 1910–1970: Chanel popularised costume jewellery, and ropes of glass beads were common.
 The Art Deco movement created chunky, geometric jewellery that combined multiple types of gems and steel.
 By the 1960s costume jewellery was widely worn, which resulted in seasonal, ever-changing styles of necklaces and other jewellery.
-Real jewellery that was common in this period included wholly geometric or organically shaped silver necklaces, and precious gems set in platinum or gold necklaces inspired by the time of the French Empire.
+Fine jewellery that was common in this period included wholly geometric or organically shaped silver necklaces, and precious gems set in platinum or gold necklaces inspired by the time of the French Empire.
 Love beads (a single strand of stone or glass beads) and pendant necklaces (most often made of leather cords or metal chains with metal pendants) became popular and were worn mostly by men.